env.dev

 needs: deploy-canary

-environment: production # Requires manual approval
+environment: production # manual approval

 When to use: teams with SLAs, regulated industries, or user-facing products where downtime has measurable business impact.
 The extra stages add 10-15 min but catch issues before they reach all users.